Long, lustrous, leathery leaves of Chinese Evergreen may start curling under improper care regime.

 Chinese Evergreen belongs to the subtropical and tropical regions of Asia and New Guinea.

 As you must know, tropical plants prefer more humidity.
 So if your plant is in an area with less humidity, you may witness curled leaves.

 In low humidity conditions, plants tend to lose moisture quickly.
-So to conserve what is left of the moisture, Chinese Evergreen curl up their leaves.
+So to conserve what is left of the moisture, Chinese Evergreens curl up their leaves.

 Tips to Maintain Ideal Humidity